Killinskillz69/Nineteen69-paystring.crypto.com-/Home.md

 ## Contribution guidelines

-Users signed in with GitHub can edit and add pages using the [browser](https://help.github.com/articles/editing-wiki-pages-via-the-online-interface) or [locally](https://help.github.com/articles/adding-and-editing-wiki-pages-locally).
-Do not change the title of a page, as the link for it will change.
-In particular, if you change the title for this page, the link https://github.com/ethereum/wiki/wiki/, as well as the Wiki tab in the header of this repo, will just direct to a list of pages, rather than this page, so don't change the title of this page!
+Users signed in with GitHub can edit and add pages using a [browser](https://help.github.com/articles/editing-wiki-pages-via-the-online-interface) or [locally](https://help.github.com/articles/adding-and-editing-wiki-pages-locally).

+**Do not change the title of a page**, as the link for it will change.
+In particular, if you change the title for a page, any link to it will just direct to a blank page.
+(In the case of this page, also the Wiki tab in the header of this repo, as well as any link to the Home page, will just direct to a list of pages.)
 If you really want to change the title, then create a new page with the new title, move the contents of the old page to the new page, and update the old page with a redirect link to the new page.
 If you want to translate a page, create a new page and translate the original there.
 Consider previewing your changes before saving them, and if you detect any errors, fix them.
 If you happen to get directed to a page that doesn't exist with a prompt to create a new page, do that, without changing the title.
 Then check the history of the newly created page.
 It may be that there is a history of changes to the page that you just created, with the second most recent change (second to you creating the page) being that someone renamed the page.
-If so, please fix the page (restore it to the revision before the title was changed or redirect to the new page) and tag the person who renamed the page in this issue [here](https://github.com/ethereum/wiki/issues/591).
+If so, please fix the page (restore it to the revision before the title was changed or redirect to the new page) and tag the person who renamed the page in this issue [here](https://github.com/ethereum/wiki/issues/591) or on [Gitter](https://gitter.im/ethereum/documentation).

 Wikipedia has [five pillars](https://en.wikipedia.org/wiki/Wikipedia:Five_pillars) which provide a good standard for contributing that we can adapt for our needs, however certain aspects such as notability need not be adhered to.